MigraalPL/MigraalPL/README.md

 ---

-### About me 🌴
+### About Me 🌴

-- I have one Dog.
+- I have a dog 🐶.
-- I love gaming with my friends.
+- I love gaming with my friends 🎮.
-- A big Harry and Lord of the rings Fan.
+- Huge fan of Harry Potter and Lord of the Rings ✨.
-- I workout in the gym and my second sport is kickbox.
+- I work out at the gym, and my second sport is kickboxing 🥊.
+- I speak four languages: fluent in Polish, Dutch, and English, and currently learning German in school. 📍